 Cognitive: We provide an age-appropriate curriculum that fosters the freedom to explore, create, and become a life-long learner.
 We pay close attention to each child's individual development.

 Social: The communal education our students receive encourages personal growth and dignity, independence, self-discipline, cooperation, and respect for others.

 Spiritual: We provide a Catholic approach to education, based on an underlying belief that all people are created in the image and likeness of God.
 Each child has a unique combination of gifts, abilities, interests and learning-style: It is crucial to create learning opportunities for each child based on those unique qualities.

-And we believe that children must be able to see the faith lived by those around them, so that they may embrace their own personal faith.
+We believe that children must be able to see the faith lived by those around them, so that they may embrace their own personal faith.